Is your relationship problematic?

 ● Despite conflicts and situations which cause coexistence problems, both partners should have at least the basic motivation to work on maintaining and saving the relationship.

-● Partners should be capable of meeting with the therapist and agreeing a common target as the basis of discussions.
+● Partners should be capable of meeting with the therapist and agreeing on a common target as the basis of discussions.
 This could result in a controlled break-up or ideally, in a mutually beneficial solution to help them solve the crisis they are experiencing.

-It is important for the therapist to create an atmosphere where both partners feel that they are treated equally and that they are given adequate amounts of time to express their emotions, needs and opinions.
+It is important for the therapist to create an atmosphere where both partners feel that they are treated equally and that they are given adequate amounts of time to express their emotions, needs, and opinions.
 A professional therapist does not judge or reject their opinions.
 The therapist’s role lies in gaining a deep understanding and not judging who is right or who is wrong.
 This should be achieved by maintaining an independent position throughout.
 The goal should always remain to achieve a solution that ultimately works for both.

 Couple’s therapy will help you better understand the core of the issue at hand and make it possible to solve it, saving your relationship too.